benjivou/MovieApp/README.md

 # MovieApp
-A movie App to save your best movies in your Androdi phone
+A movie App to save your best movies in your Android phone